yphelan/datarobot/README.md

 The original training file was processed to create the train and test files used for this excercise.

 #File Descriptions
-train.csv : used to create predictive model using Google Prediction API
+train.csv : used to create predictive model using Google Prediction API.

 columns: outcome - class variable (1 for robot, 0 for human)
          bidder_id - unique identifier of bidder
          payment_account - account used to make payments address - origin of bid

-test.csv : used to test the predictive model created using Google Prediction API
+test.csv : used to test the predictive model created using Google Prediction API.

 columns: same as those of train.csv

-example_predictions.csv : sample output after running prediction.py
+example_predictions.csv : sample output after running prediction.py.

 columns: predicted_outcome - outcome predicted by prediction model
          actual_outcome - actual outcome from test file for given row bidder_id - unique identifier of bidder